ga-chicago/java_for_android_workshop/README.md

 ## Java for Android Workshop

+*Protip:* Bring an Android device and USB cable with you to connect to your computer!
+We cannot guarantee spares.
+Without a device you will be unable to test your app without the use of a virtual machine.

 #### Getting Started: Before the Workshop

 Please take the time to follow these steps to get Android Studio up and running on your computer.
 Some of these steps can take some time (a few students have averaged up to an hour depending on their internet connection) and we want you to be able to get the **most** out of our Java for Android workshop.